Recognized as one of Manitoba's Top Employers (2018)

 Here are some of the reasons why University of Manitoba was selected as one of Manitoba's Top Employers (2018):

 - University of Manitoba celebrates exceptional performance through Awards of Excellence, which feature nominations in various categories such as the President's Award, the Leadership Award, and the Accessibility and Inclusion Award (to name a few) -- additionally, the organization recently created a Recognition Advisory Committee to review existing programs and enhance formal and informal methods of recognition

 - As part of the University's health benefits plan, employees receive a health spending account of up to $725 per year, allowing them to customize coverage according to their personal needs

-- University of Manitoba supports new moms with maternity and parental leave top-up payments (for up to 35 weeks) as well as new dads and adoptive parents (up to 18 weeks of parental leave top-up) -- and when they're ready to return to work, new parents can enjoy the convenience of onsite daycare
+- University of Manitoba supports new moms with maternity and parental leave top-up payments (for up to 35 weeks) as well as new dads and adoptive parents (up to 18 weeks of parental leave top-up) -- employees also enjoy the convenience of onsite daycare when they are ready to return to work

 Recognized as one of Canada's Best Diversity Employers (2017)

 By Kristina Leung and Richard Yerema, Mediacorp Canada Inc. staff editors (Mar 27, 2017)

 Here are some of the reasons why University of Manitoba was selected as one of Canada's Best Diversity Employers (2017):